Azumi Waki

 Azumi Waki (和氣 あず未, Waki Azumi) is a Japanese voice actress and singer from Tokyo, Japan.
 She debuted in 2015, playing the role of Sanae Katagiri in the video game The Idolmaster Cinderella Girls.
 She is also known for her roles as Lapis Rosenberg in The Legend of Heroes: Trails into Reverie, Galko in Please Tell Me!
-Galko-chan, Steyr AUG in Girls' Frontline, Maika Sakuranomiya in Blend S, Special Week in Uma Musume Pretty Derby, and Senko in The Helpful Fox Senko-san.
+Galko-chan, Steyr AUG in Girls' Frontline, Maika Sakuranomiya in Blend S, Special Week in Umamusume: Pretty Derby, and Senko in The Helpful Fox Senko-san.

 In January 2020, she made her debut as a solo singer under Nippon Columbia.

 Biography

 Waki was born in Tokyo.
 She has three older siblings.
 Although she had been interested in anime since she was young, she initially dreamed of becoming a flight attendant.
 She continued pursuing this dream after entering junior high school, although she gave up upon reaching high school because she felt that her English language skills were inadequate.
 At the age of 13, as her interest in anime grew, she instead decided to pursue a voice acting career.

 Waki enrolled at the Tokyo Anime Voice Acting College after her third year of high school, where she would also work as a radio assistant personality while studying.
 After graduating from the college, she became affiliated with Haikyō.
 Her first voice acting role was as Sanae Katagiri in the video game and anime series The Idolmaster Cinderella Girls.
 That same year, she was cast as Eri Higuchi in the anime series Ani Tore!
 EX.

-In 2016, Waki played the role of Galko in the anime series Please Tell Me!
+In 2016, Waki voiced Galko in the anime series Please Tell Me!
 Galko-chan.
 She along with her co-stars also performed the show's opening theme "YPMA Girls".

-In 2017, she played the role of Maika Sakuranomiya, the main character of the anime series Blend S; she and her co-stars Akari Kitō and Anzu Haruno performed the show's opening theme "Bon Appétit♡S" (ぼなぺてぃーと♡S, Bonapetīto♡Esu) and ending theme "Detarame na Minus to Plus ni Okeru Blend Kō" (デタラメなマイナスとプラスにおけるブレンド考, Detarame na Mainasu to Purasu ni Okeru Burendo Kō) under the name Blend A. She was also cast as the character Special Week in the multimedia franchise Uma Musume Pretty Derby.
+In 2017, she voiced Maika Sakuranomiya, the main character of the anime series Blend S; she and her co-stars Akari Kitō and Anzu Haruno performed the show's opening theme "Bon Appétit♡S" (ぼなぺてぃーと♡S, Bonapetīto♡Esu) and ending theme "Detarame na Minus to Plus ni Okeru Blend Kō" (デタラメなマイナスとプラスにおけるブレンド考, Detarame na Mainasu to Purasu ni Okeru Burendo Kō) under the name Blend A. She was also cast as the character Special Week in the multimedia franchise Umamusume: Pretty Derby.